 U.S. Army Corps of Engineers

-Welcome 2013!….
-Here we are a new year.
-Again, we enter the next twelve months wondering, wishing, hoping, dreaming, and encouraged by the possibilities of making a difference in the world with our professional experience in the preservation of important historic architecture.
-We each bring to the table a skill set that can, and will, make a difference – if, or course, we are given the chance and awarded the projects we seek to secure in the new year.
+I encourage the next generation of future masons to always look for opportunities to embrace mentors in our trade.
+And to the older masons I say make a difference in the world of a young person looking for a trade and openly share your professional experience in masonry knowledge in the preservation of important historic architecture.
+We each bring to the table a skill set that can, and will, make a difference – if, or course, we are given the chance and awarded the projects we seek to secure.

 As luck would have it I secured a job at a lime manufacturing company in 1991.
 It was during my employment I discovered an enthusiasm for historic mortar materials, which of course are based upon lime, and have been for thousands of years.
 Working with several conservators, architects, and a masonry contractor based in Toronto, Canada I began offering lime putty for use as a binder (without Portland cement) combined with sand at the jobsite.
 It was not long after; however, that I realized the need to train masons on the jobsite to use the Portland-free mix design and assist them in delivering the best quality possible.
-I traveled to England, Ireland, and Scotland over the next several years to work alongside other masons preserving historic masonry using lime mortars and traditional methods on castles – then brought that information back to the United States to assist in our training efforts here.
+I traveled to England, Ireland, and Scotland over the next several years to work alongside other masons who generously mentored me in preserving historic masonry using lime mortars and traditional methods on castles.
+Then I brought that information back to the United States to assist in our training efforts here.
+That was 1998.

 We made mistakes; we learned from our mistakes, we improved our methods, tools, equipment and materials.
 We did not give up.
-Encouraged from the masons that went before us – we completed one project after another across the United States monitoring our progress as we went along.
-Writing, speaking and communicating with industry professionals we stayed focused.
-I wish to gratefully thank the pioneers in the masonry preservation movement in Europe that encouraged and helped me like; R.H.
-Bennett, MBE; Dr. Gerard Lynch; Mr. Douglas Johnston; Mr. Patrick McAfee; Ms. Pat Gibbons; Mr. John Ashurst; Mr. John Fidler; Mr. Colin Burns; Mr. Stafford Holmes; Mr. Tim Meek; Mr. Michael Wingate; Mr. Sam Trigila; Scottish Lime Centre; and English Heritage and the Society of the Protection of Ancient Buildings (SPAB).
+Encouraged from my mentor masons in Europe and Canada – I completed one project after another across the United States monitoring the progress as I went along.
+Writing, speaking and communicating with industry professionals I stayed focused.
+I wish to gratefully thank the pioneers in the masonry preservation movement in Europe that encouraged and personnally helped me like; R.H.
+Bennett, MBE, Winchester, England; Dr. Gerard Lynch, London, England; Mr. Douglas Johnston, Glasgow, Scotland; Mr. Patrick McAfee, Dublin, Ireland; Ms. Pat Gibbons; Charleston Fife, Scotland; the late Mr. John Ashurst, London, England; Mr. John Fidler, York, England; Mr. Colin Burns, Manchester, England; Mr. Stafford Holmes, London, England; Mr. Tim Meek, Charleston Fife, Scotland; Mr. Michael Wingate, England; Mr. Sam Trigila, Toronto, Ontario, Canada; Scottish Lime Centre; and English Heritage and the Society of the Protection of Ancient Buildings (SPAB) in London, England.

 Since the early 90s I have been privileged to assist in the effort to establish (or best said, re-introduce) the lost art of true traditional masonry preservation with the use of lime mortars leading the way.
-As we continue this effort in 2013 we will actively be searching for architects and historic building owners that seek to preserve the architectural history and character of their properties by supporting the masons by offering onsite historic masonry training that is project specific.
-I strongly believe that by understanding our past – and acknowledging the workmanship, trade practices, techniques, and tools used by the original masons in the process of the original construction we will have a better chance at success in preservation.
+As we continue this effort in 2016 we will actively be searching for architects and historic building owners that seek to preserve the architectural history and character of their properties by supporting the masons by offering onsite historic masonry training that is project specific.
+I strongly believe that by understanding our past and acknowledging the workmanship, trade practices, techniques, and tools used by the original masons in the process of the original construction we will have a better chance at success in the authentic preservation of historic masonry.

-If we go into historic masonry preservation projects expecting modern masons today should know all the details that are vital to the success of a masonry preservation project – I think we are asking for too much – especially in a low-bid environment in which many design professionals must deliver their services.
+If we go into historic masonry preservation projects expecting that masons today should know all the details that are vital to the success of a masonry preservation project – I think we are asking for too much – especially in a low-bid environment in which many design professionals must deliver their services.
 Let us expect the best, write excellent specifications to support quality assurance – but we must be realistic in the understanding of what that actually means to the mason working at the site.
+In many cases these men and women have never worked with a straight pure lime mortar before so there is a natural learning curve that must be acknowledged.
+But we can not, and should not, let masonry contractors figure it out on the jobsite without proper guidence.
+This is why I started my company to do just that – mentor and help the masons through training.
+The same way I learned in Europe.

 As many of you know my job requires me to take many pictures of historic masonry in various conditions of deterioration and decay.
 My camera travels with me from coast to coast of our great country capturing historic masonry usually in need of some type of repair treatment.